kristoferlund/ic-use-actor/README.md

 # ic-use-actor

-A React context provider for managing Internet Computer (IC) actors with enhanced features like type safety and middleware support.
+A React context provider for managing Internet Computer (IC) actors with enhanced features like type safety and request/response interceptors.

-**GPT-4 generated description below, not 100%, to be edited.**

 ## Features

-- **Type Safety**: Ensures that the actors conform to the service definitions, providing strong typing benefits.
-- **Shared Actor Context**: Utilizes React context to share the same actor across multiple components, allowing for efficient reuse in numerous calls.
+- **Shared Actor Context**: Allows the same actor to be used across multiple components.
+- **Typescript Support**: Makes full use of the canister service definitions to provide type safety for requests and responses.
-- **Middleware Support**: Offers `onRequest`, `onResponse`, `onRequestError`, and `onResponseError` middleware for intercepting and processing requests and responses.
+- **Interceptors**: `onRequest`, `onResponse`, `onRequestError`, and `onResponseError` callbacks allow for intercepting and processing requests and responses.

+## Pre-requisites

+`ic-use-actor` needs an Internet Computer (IC) identity to work.
+The examples below uses `ic-use-siwe-identity` as an identity provider.
+You can use any other identity provider as long as it returns a valid IC identity.

 ## Usage